jtubel/The-Game-Vault/docs/README.md

 * Persistent Storage: Personal collection management using a Supabase database.
 * Interactive UI: Modern visual feedback using custom alert notifications and 3D hover effects.

+## Technical Considerations

+### Data Persistence
+This application utilizes a cloud-hosted Supabase database for storage.
+Because data is stored on a remote server rather than the browser's local memory, your saved games will persist across different devices and browser sessions.
+This includes Incognito or Private browsing modes, which normally clear local data but cannot affect information stored in the cloud.

+### User Login and Privacy
+In its current state, the application uses a "Global Vault" model.
+This means all users share a single collection.

+To transition this into a private, multi-user application, the following would be required:
+* Authentication: Implementing a service such as Supabase Auth to allow users to create individual accounts.
+* Row-Level Security (RLS): Configuring database policies to ensure that users can only view or modify data associated with their unique User ID.
+* User-Specific Views: Updating backend queries to filter results based on the logged-in user's credentials.

 # Developer Manual

 ## Technical Architecture